 Maggie Island is home to roughly 800 wild koalas, and if you’re lucky, you’ll see a few of them during your walk at the Forts.

 As you hike, look up into the trees for the little cuties.
-But also pay attention to the ground, as other hikers will often lay out an arrow with sticks and rocks, pointing to the place they spotted a koala.
+But also pay attention to the ground – other hikers often lay out an arrow with sticks and rocks, pointing to the place where they spotted a koala.
 And since koalas don’t move around very much, you can bet that they’ll still be there!

 3. Explore the Bays